-- (j) At the conclusion of the hearing the Chairman shall announce on the record both the fact and time of such conclusion.
-The Chairman may, prior to such conclusion, at the Chairman's own initiative or upon the request of a party for good cause shown, on the record grant a limited extension of time, prior to the issuance of the Board's decision, for the filing by a party of additional documents or written argument provided the significance and identity of such documents are described at the time of the granting of such extension and each other party present is advised of its right to request a reasonable amount of time following the submittal of such documents in which to file a written rebuttal.
-Any such party which requests such opportunity for rebuttal shall be permitted a reasonable amount of time, as determined by the Chairman, to do so.
-All such written materials thereafter filed following the hearing should be filed in accordance with Section 31-237g-10 (a) of these regulations or as the Chairman prescribes. - (k) Telephone hearings shall be conducted in accordance with the provisions of the subsections above, provided that the Chairman shall also determine, at the commencement of the hearing, if the Appeals Division and each party, attorney or authorized agent in attendance has received copies of the file records supplied by the Appeals Division and all documentary evidence and materials supplied by any party.
-If any party seeks to introduce at such telephone hearing any documentary evidence or material which the Appeals Division or any other party has not, at the time of the hearing, yet received a copy, the Chairman may require a specific identification of such material and an explanation of the alleged importance of such documentary evidence or material to the appeal involved.
-If as a result of such explanation the Chairman determines that such material is important to the appeal the Chairman may: (1) if practicable, permit such documentary evidence or material to be read into the record provided that, pursuant to the provisions of Section 31-237g-10 (a) such documentary evidence or material shall thereafter be filed with the Board and the other parties in accordance with the time limitation that the Chairman may reasonably direct; (2) if the Chairman deems it necessary, take such other action as the Chairman deems appropriate.
-Any party who takes exception to such written materials filed after the hearing and is aggrieved by the Board's subsequent decision on the appeal may file, pursuant to Section 31-237g-50 of these regulations, a motion to reopen, vacate or set aside such decision for purposes of requesting the opportunity to file other written materials in rebuttal or the opportunity for a further hearing on the matter.
+(k) [Telephone hearings shall be conducted in accordance with the provisions of the subsections above, provided that the Chairman shall also determine, at the commencement of the hearing, if the Appeals Division and each party, attorney or authorized agent in attendance has received copies of the file records supplied by the Appeals Division and all documentary evidence and materials supplied by any party.]
+If any party seeks to introduce at such [telephone] hearing any documentary evidence or material which the Appeals Division or any other party has not, at the time of the hearing, yet received a copy, the [Chairman] Chairperson may require a specific identification of such material and an explanation of the alleged importance of such documentary evidence or material to the appeal involved.
+If as a result of such explanation the [Chairman] Chairperson determines that such material is important to the appeal, the [Chairman] Chairperson may: (1) if practicable, permit such documentary evidence or material to be read into the record provided that, pursuant to the provisions of Section 31-237g-10 (a) of the Regulations of Connecticut State Agencies such documentary evidence or material shall thereafter be filed with the Board and the other parties in accordance with the time limitation that the [Chairman] Chairperson may reasonably direct; and (2) if the [Chairman] Chairperson deems it necessary, take such other action as the [Chairman] Chairperson deems appropriate.
+Any party who takes exception to such written materials filed after the hearing and is aggrieved by the Board's subsequent decision on the appeal may file, pursuant to Section 31-237g-50 of [these regulations] the Regulations of Connecticut State Agencies, a motion to reopen, vacate or set aside such decision for purposes of requesting the opportunity to file other written materials in rebuttal or the opportunity for a further hearing on the matter.